ui/stamps-api-docs/source/klg_api.rst

 reward_redemptions          No          List of reward objects that want to be redeemed.
 Contains ``request_id``, ``reward``, and ``stamps`` (required if reward type is flexible reward). ``reward`` field can be filled with either reward ID (integer, i.e. ``1``) or reward code (string, i.e. ``REWARD1``) voucher_redemptions         No          List of voucher objects that want to be redeemed.
 Contains ``request_id`` and ``voucher_code`` original_invoice_number     No          POS transaction number of the canceled original transaction, if provided will be used as a reference for stamps and bonus calculation. payment_status              No          Payment status of the transaction, default is Full.
-For payment status mapping, see table below
+For payment status mapping, see `Table <Payment Status>`
 =========================== =========== =======================

 Channel Mapping